LS-Lab/KeYmaeraX-release/keymaerax-webui/src/main/scala/edu/cmu/cs/ls/keymaerax/hydra/README.md

     ]

-I'm not sure if these are necessary; although they can result from a user action, there's probably typicallly a 1:1 between a request for the action and the action itself.
+I'm not sure if these are necessary; although they can result from a user action, there's probably typically a 1:1 between a request for the action and the action itself.

 {